uon-language/specification/spec.md

 ### JSON

 Canonical encoding in JSON format is possible to make it easier to share data between systems.

-They are two way of generating a JSON:
+They are two ways of generating a JSON:

 * Raw
 * Closest